EraldyHq/eraldy-core/eraldy-smtp-client/README-smtp-client.md

 ## About

-A library to send an email and create template that wraps:
+A library to send an email and create template that wraps [SimpleJavaMail]( http://www.simplejavamail.org/)
-  * SimpleJavaMail
-  * gmail API (client credentials are in the resources)

-Jakarta Mail is only a test runtime dependency (ie gradle api) and is not added in the path because every web framework has its own email module (ie vertx has a non-blocking email module for instance)

 ## Jakarta